Praveeja-Sasidharan-Suni/Kickstarter-analysis/README.md

 ## Purpose

-Using Excel, modify and analyze the data of 4115 Kickstarter projects in order to uncover market trends by examining funding processes and success rates.
+Using Excel,analyze the data of 4115 Kickstarter projects in order to uncover market trends by examining funding processes and success rates.
+Create a line chart from the pivot table to visualize the relationship between outcomes and launch month.Also Create a line chart titled "Outcomes Based on Goal" to visualize the relationship between the goal-amount and the percentage of successful, failed, or canceled projects.

 ## Analysis and Challenges